alessimichele/AdvancedProgramming_dssc22/lecture_notes/Lecture_notes4.md

 "C++ Templates: The Complete Guide 1st Edition" by David Vandevoorde

 #### Function templates
+the template are iniziated (and instanced) at compile time

 What if you want to write a function to print different types of data?
 You would need to overload your `print()` function for every type you are going to use it with.
 It becomes cumbersome very fast and makes code hard to maintain if new types are added.
 Luckily, in c++ there is an easy solution: templates.